stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 Recent attempts[^21][^22][^23][^24][^25][^26] to standardize the interface have sparked valuable discussions but have not culminated in a ratified standard, largely due to the stable state of the existing system.
 This SIP aims to address these issues by adopting the WBIPs standards[^11], which offer a more suitable RPC-style interface for modern web applications.
-The simplified protocol will allow integration without heavy dependencies (like Auth) and provider a more extendable interface for wallets.
+The simplified protocol will allow integration without heavy dependencies (like Auth) and provide a more extendable interface for wallets.

 Additionally, this SIP is motivated by the increased traffic of Ordinal inscriptions on Bitcoin and the Stacks ecosystem growing closer to Bitcoin.
 The community has recognized the need for a more unified approach to wallet connectivity (e.g. Bitcoin and PSBTs for previously Stacks-only wallets).